camunda-community-hub/camunda-platform-7-grpc-external-task/README.md

 # gRPC API for Camunda BPM Runtime External Tasks
 This project provides a gRPC API for external tasks based on the Camunda BPM runtime and Spring Boot.

 You can use the [Spring Boot Starter](./starter) in your server Spring Boot application to provide the API.
-For further configuration options have a look at https://github.com/LogNet/grpc-spring-boot-starter.

 You can use the [Client Base](./client-core) in your application (e. g. a Spring Boot application) to consume the gRPC API.